 FUNDING AREAS: Health, Homelessness

-OVERVIEW: Herjavec tends to be pretty quiet about his finances, so it’s not surprising that not much is known about his philanthropy either.
-What is known is that he’s played in several charity golf tournaments, twice hosted a fundraiser for cancer research charity the Princess Margaret Foundation, and lists in his bio that he donates to several cancer research organizations.
+OVERVIEW: Herjavec tends to be pretty quiet about his finances, so it is unsurprising that not much is known about his philanthropy either.
+What is known is that he has played in several charity golf tournaments, twice hosted a fundraiser for cancer research charity the Princess Margaret Foundation, and lists in his bio that he donates to several cancer research organizations.
 He is currently the CEO of the Herjavec Group, and an investor in small businesses through the hit TV show Shark Tank.

 BACKGROUND: Herjavec emigrated from Croatia to Canada with his parents when he was 8 years old, arriving with nothing more than a single suitcase and $20.
 He attended the University of Toronto, majoring in English literature and political science, and had a brief career as a film producer and director before getting into the tech business.

 Looking for work in between productions, Herjevac applied for a position at Logiquest selling IBM mainframe emulation boards.
 He was under-qualified for the position, but managed to talk his way into a job by offering to work for free for six months.
 During this time, he worked as a waiter to pay the bills, but eventually moved up the ranks to become general manager.

 Learning much about the tech industry while at Logiquest, Herjavec left in 1990 to found BRAK Systems, a Canadian integrator of Internet security software, which he sold to AT&T Canada in 2000.
 After a three-year retirement during which he was a stay-at-home dad, he founded the Herjavec Group in 2003, which provides integrated security.